What is a Safeguarding Assessment Strategy?

 What is a Safeguarding Assessment Strategy

 A safeguarding assessment strategy is a planned approach designed to identify, evaluate, and manage risks to vulnerable individuals, ensuring their safety and well-being.
-This strategy is crucial in health and social care settings, where professionals must protect individuals from harm, abuse, or neglect.
+This strategy is essential in health and social care settings, where professionals must protect individuals from harm, abuse, or neglect.

 Safeguarding is guided by statutory frameworks and best practice standards to ensure comprehensive and effective protection for those at risk.